pridkett/hackernews-miner/README.md

 [`src/main/java/net/wagstrom/research/github/language/DatabaseDriver.java`][DatabaseDriver.java]
 for the declarations of all of the tables.

-I'm Don't Want to Run this Scraper
+I Don't Want to Run this Scraper
 ----------------------------------

 That's great to hear.
 You probably shouldn't.
 I've been running this scraper